Afrrcyn/compYear2/visualComputing/Transformations.md

 $$\begin{align} \begin{bmatrix} x' \\ y' \\ z' \\ 1 \\ \end{bmatrix} = \begin{bmatrix} \cos\theta & -\sin\theta & 0 & 0 \\ \sin\theta & \cos \theta & 0 & 0 \\ 0 & 0 & 1 & 0\\ 0 & 0 & 0 & 1 \end{bmatrix} . \begin{bmatrix} x \\ y \\ z \\ 1 \end{bmatrix} \end{align}$$

 ##### Composite Transformations
-Remember earier when we spoke about rotating a vector around a point as opposed to the origin and that we would translate the point to the origin, perform the rotation and translate back, well we can perform all these transformations separately - or, we can turn all the operations into one matrix and apply one operation:
+Remember earlier when we spoke about rotating a vector around a point as opposed to the origin and that we would translate the point to the origin, perform the rotation and translate back, well we can perform all these transformations separately - or, we can turn all the operations into one matrix and apply one operation:
 $$\begin{align} P' = T_2.T_1.P \\ T_c = T_2.
 T_1 \\
 P' = T_c.P\end{align}$$
 By multiplying matrices together we get the affect of applying both of them to a vector, note however that the order in which we multiply and apply them to a vector is important.
-So it's non commutative! (so order matters, tim was wrong?p)
+So it's non commutative! (so order matters, Tim was wrong?)

 > [!NOTE]
 > Commutative: Commutative refers to a mathematical property where the order of the operands does not affect the result of the operation.
 In other words, if a mathematical operation is commutative, it means that switching the order of the operands does not change the outcome.

-We might also need this for when scaling, if we do not scale a point about the origin, we will end up translating it as well and we may not want to do that, so we translate to origin, scale and translate back, this can be made into 1 transformation using 3 operations, with operation 3 undoing the affects of operation 1.
+We might also need this for scaling, if we do not scale a point about the origin, we will end up translating it as well and we may not want to do that, so we translate to origin, scale and translate back, this can be made into 1 transformation using 3 operations, with operation 3 undoing the affects of operation 1.

 ##### Inverse Matrix
 What if we want to undo a transformation?
 Well we simply find the inverse of a matrix, and that undoes what the matrix did.
 Say for example: $$\begin{align} A = \begin{bmatrix} 1 & 0 & 0 & \text{t}x \\ 0 & 1 & 0 & \text{t}y \\ 0 & 0 & 1 & \text{t}z \\ 0 & 0 & 0 & 1 \end{bmatrix}  \end{align}$$ (Note this is a Translation Matrix, we can then use the inverse) $$\begin{align} B = \begin{bmatrix} 1 & 0 & 0 & -\text{t}x \\ 0 & 1 & 0 & -\text{t}y \\ 0 & 0 & 1 & -\text{t}z \\ 0 & 0 & 0 & 1 \end{bmatrix}  \end{align}$$